thinhlt5/anonymous-chat/README.md

 ### **Creating a Room**

 1. Enter your anonymous username
-2. Choose "Create New Operation"
+2. Choose "START A NEW ROOM"
-3. Enter a room name (operation codename)
+3. Enter a room name
 4. Optionally set a password for privacy
-5. Click "Initialize Operation"
+5. Click "CREATE ROOM"

 ### **Joining a Room**

 1. Enter your anonymous username
-2. Choose "Join Existing Operation"
+2. Choose "JOIN A ROOM"
 3. Enter the room name
 4. If password-protected, enter the password
-5. Click "Infiltrate Operation"
+5. Click "CONNECT TO ROOM"

 ### **Chat Features**